Trump Meets North Korea's Kim Jong Un And Says Nuclear Negotiations Will Resume

 Updated at 5:22 a.m.
 ET

-President Trump met North Korean leader Kim Jong Un for the third time Sunday, becoming the first sitting U.S. president to step foot in North Korea before announcing that the two countries would revive stalled nuclear talks.
+President Trump met North Korean leader Kim Jong Un for the third time Sunday, becoming the first sitting U.S. president to step foot in North Korea before announcing that the two countries would look to revive stalled nuclear talks.

 The meeting, held behind closed doors at the Demilitarized Zone that separates the two Koreas, lasted longer than Trump's initial stated plan of simply shaking hands.